fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-19/README.md

 1️⃣ Identify and highlight duplicate records (hint: use a helper column to combine fields).

 2️⃣Fix inconsistent casing in Product Names and Brand columns using PROPER().

-3. Standardize the Category column (hint: use Find & Replace).
+3️⃣Standardize the Category column (hint: use Find & Replace).

-4. Clean up extra spaces using TRIM().
+4️⃣Clean up extra spaces using TRIM().
 5. Convert inconsistent Price values into standard numeric format.
 6. Replace any missing or empty values with 'Not Available' using Find & Replace.
 7. Remove duplicate rows using Remove Duplicates.